Guiditooo/D2_Final_Tank_Game/README.md

 # Basic Requirements From 1 to 4
 * [1] - The project must not contain errors: on editor console, while building, nor runtime crashes.
 DONE
 * [2] - Every piece of code MUST be contained by a custom namespace.
 DONE
 * [3] - The Main Menu shows the devs and artists names.
 This text must be a TextAsset.
+DONE
 * [4] - The UI MUST be responsive.
 DONE
 * [5] - The game got at least 3 sounds and a music track.
 Just like ambient music or button hover sounds.
 * [6] - The audio would be saved using PlayerPrefs.
 DONE